blairg/autocomplete.rest/README.md

 # autocomplete.rest
-RESTful service to power the API for the React Autocomplete Component.
+Spring Boot RESTful service to power the API for the React Autocomplete Component.